Hematite: Properties, Uses, Meaning

 Botryoidal Hematite from Socorro County, New Mexico

-Hematite rock Formations and Locations
+Hematite rock Formations and Occurrence

 Hematite is a mineral that can be found in various rock formations across the globe.
 Its occurrence is associated with specific geological environments, and it is often found in sedimentary, metamorphic, and igneous rocks.
 Here are some common rock formations and locations where hematite can be found: